Difficulty

 Circuit breakers are designed to interrupt power to a circuit when the electrical current flow exceeds safe levels.
 They “trip” when they sense more current drawing on the circuit than the breaker is rated for.
 This happens when you have more devices or appliances drawing current simultaneously on a circuit that can’t handle the load.
 When they trip, breakers prevent the wire from heating to dangerous levels, stopping electricity from reaching outlets, switches and fixtures.

 Resetting breakers usually restores power, as long as the load has been minimized.
-It’s infrequent, but sometimes a bad circuit breaker needs to be replaced.
+It’s infrequent, but sometimes a bad circuit breaker should be removed.
+A new one will need to be installed.
 Faulty breakers cannot be repaired.

 This guide outlines how to reset a circuit breaker, how to tell if a circuit breaker is bad and offers circuit breaker troubleshooting tips.
-Resetting a breaker is an easy task and requires no special skills or advanced knowledge.
+Resetting a breaker is a straightforward task that requires no special skills or advanced knowledge.
+This guide also introduces how to change a circuit breaker for those already experienced in working with electricity.
 Contact a qualified professional for help if you are uncomfortable working with electricity.

 How to Reset a Circuit Breaker When Tripped